xiix0/scam/README.md

-Just to have it is enough.
+Courage is your greatest present need.